Joshua66637/Academic-Project-2-Multiomics-database/README.md

 These measurements were collected from a **cohort of 106 subjects** as part of a study on aging markers.

 ## Data Description
-For the data, we use a subset of a complex multi-omics dataset from the paper:
+The data is a subset of a complex multi-omics dataset from the paper:
 *Personal aging markers and ageotypes revealed by deep longitudinal profiling*
 ([Nature Medicine, 2020](https://www.nature.com/articles/s41591-019-0719-5)).